jschmid/couchbase-chat/README.md

 # Couchbase chat

-A test app trying the capabilities of Couchbase, the Sync Gateway and Couchbase Lite.
+A test app trying the capabilities of [Couchbase Server](http://www.couchbase.com/nosql-databases/couchbase-server), the [Sync Gateway](http://developer.couchbase.com/mobile/get-started/what-is-sync-gateway/index.html) and [Couchbase Lite](http://developer.couchbase.com/mobile/get-started/couchbase-lite-overview/index.html).

-The app is a simple chat app with different chatroom.
-A user can create a room and choose which use is included.
+The app is a simple chat app with different chatrooms.
+A user can create a room and choose which user is included.
 Using roles and channels, each user receives only what he needs.

 ## Data model